andreacipriani/UIImageView-AGCInitials/README.md

 - (void)agc_setImageWithInitials:(nonnull NSString*)initials;
 ```

-- The `initialsFromName` method for @"Mick Jagger" and @"Michael Jackson" returns *MJ* as initials, but the background color will be different, since it's generated from the name.
+- The `initialsFromName` method for @"Mick Jagger" and @"Michael Jackson" returns *MJ* as initials, but the background color will be different, since it's generated from the name:
--

 ![Mick Jagger initials example](Screenshots/MJ_green.png) ![Michael Jackson initials example](Screenshots/MJ_blue.png)

 - By default the initials are distinguished by `@" "`, but you can change the separator using: